How many of these In-N-Out secret menu items do you know?

-(KTLA) For a fast-food place with such a simple, basic menu, there is a lot of mystery surrounding SoCal-based In-N-Out Burger.
+(KTLA) — For a fast-food place with such a simple, basic menu, there is still a lot of mystery surrounding In-N-Out Burger.

-I’ve been listening to the new book “The Ins-N-Outs of In-N-Out Burger: The Inside Story of California’s First Drive-Through and How it Became a Beloved Cultural Icon,” written by the granddaughter of the company’s founder, and it has a few surprises.
+The new book “The Ins-N-Outs of In-N-Out Burger: The Inside Story of California’s First Drive-Through and How it Became a Beloved Cultural Icon,” written by the granddaughter of the company’s founder, reveals a few surprises about the fast food chain.

 At closing, they would come in and request a burger the way the managers were making them special for themselves.
 Night after night, they would order the same thing and wanted to replicate the unique combination of grilled onions, extra spread and a mustard grilled patty at a different location.

-The managers said to just order it “animal style,” based on the nickname of the teens in the lot.
+The managers said to just order it “animal style,” based on the nickname for the teens in the lot.

-At the end of the book, they detail the chain’s not-so-secret menu, and there were a few surprises for me.
+At the end of the book, they detail the chain’s not-so-secret menu, and there are a few that may be unfamiliar to even regular In-N-Out diners.
 See how many of these you’ve heard of.

 Animal Style: a burger with lettuce, tomato and a mustard-cooked patty with pickle, extra spread, and grilled onions.